roapi/roapi/README.md

 * Response encoding layer to serialize intermediate Arrow record batch into various formats requested by client.

-See beblow for a high level diagram:
+See below for a high level diagram:

 <img alt="roapi-design-diagram" src="./docs/roapi.svg">